neccam/text2gloss/README.md

 ## Reference

-Please cite the paper below if you use this code in your research:
+Please cite the paper below if you use this model in your research:

     @inproceedings{stoll2018sign,
       author = {Stephanie Stoll and Necati Cihan Camgoz and Simon Hadfield and Richard Bowden},